Signed in as:

 Our afternoon times will include some time after lunch for swimming or exploring on short trips to beautiful natural spots.

-One meal a day will be in HIlo or Pahoa at different restaurants, and are not included in the price.
+One meal a day will be in Hilo or Pahoa at different restaurants, and are not included in the price.
 This gives you more flexibility to get what you want.
-Plan for between $15 and $30 extra for 2 meals.
+Plan for between $25 and $35 extra for 2 or 3 meals.

 EVENINGS:

-We will be staying at our venue for Dances of Universal Peace, Zikr and sharing.
+We will be staying at our venue.
 Or, we will be star gazing on the top of Mauna Kea, or watching the lava.

 After breakfast we will drive to the ocean at Isaac Hale beach park.
 This park was half covered by the last lava flow in 2018, making a dramatic scene where the 15- 20 high new lava wall meets the manicured lawns.
 The black sand beach there was formed within a week as the lava hit the ocean and shattered into sand.
 It enclosed the boat ramp access and created a beautiful hot pool.